 Figure 4 - Private project work flow: Create private project and tasks; do tasks.

-In Figure 4, as defined in the project title, the system can also do version control for private project.
-Every member in the system can create private project.
-The process of creating private project is very similar to a group project.
-Just assumes the group leader of the private project and the only member of the project is the private project owner itself.
-There is an option (tick box) of private project in creating a project.
-If the box has been ticked, the project will be set to a private mode, and anyone else than the project holder will not got right to access anything related to the project.
+Figure 4 shows that the system can also do version control for private projects (as defined in the project title).
+All members in the system can create a private project.
+The process of creating a private project is very similar to a group project.
+The system assumes that the group leader of the private project and the only member of the project is the private project owner.
+There is a tick box option for private project when creating a project.
+If the box has been ticked, the project will be set to private mode and no one other than the project holder has the rights to access anything related to the project.

 Function and mechanism

-In this part, the function and mechanism of the requirements of users’ real needs will be designed and implemented below, including file version control, task-oriented design, task relationship, directory version, directory relationship, file storage, error handling, log in, safety and performance optimisation
+In this section, the function and mechanism of the requirements of user needs will be designed and implemented, including file version control, task-oriented design, task relationship, directory version, directory relationship, file storage, error handling, log in, safety and performance optimisation .

 File version control

-As a system of doing version control, like existing version control systems, the new system should records a list of history/versions of user’s files when he/she submit every modifications, even though some special change such as add, rename or move a file.
-Each commit of a change will stored in the system as a new copy of the file, and the older version of it will still be kept in the system as a historical version for archive without affect, in case if a change of heavy mistake has been made, the user can return back to an older version at any time.
-With file versioning function, for personal user, he/she can use the system to make backup of each step of their file working in case of mistake editing, mistake deleting or losing files.
-He/she also can track modification history of file with in the system to do statistics after working.
+Like existing version control systems, the new system should record a list of the history/previous versions of user files when a modification is submitted, including some special change such as add, rename or move a file.
+Each commit of a change will be stored in the system as a new copy of the file.
+The older version of it will still be kept in the system as a historical version, without being changed, in case a change has been made by mistake.
+The user can then return to an older version at any time.
+For the user’s personal information, he/she can use the system to make a backup of each step of their file work, in case of a mistake in editing, deleting or losing files.
+He/she also can track the modification history of a file in the system to do statistics after finishing the work.

-For some kind of users who enjoy in working in different working environments, the system at least can be used as a platform to transfer the latest version of file to their computer at anywhere.
-User can commit a file modification for a new version, after that, they can download the new version no matter where they are.
+For users who enjoy working on different working environments, the system can be used as a platform to transfer the latest version of a file to a computer anywhere.
+The user can commit a file modification for a new version, and after that, they can download the new version, no matter where they are.

-To clearly identify each time of modification, user need to input some description to file when every time he/she commit it.
+To clearly identify each modification time, the user needs to input some descriptions to the file each time it is committed.
 At the same time, the file size and the commit time will be recorded in the file database.
-The type of operation will also can be identified and stored as an operation code (int type) in the database table, this is to reduce database storage and avoid unsynchronised name to be confused in the future.
+The type of operation will also be identified and stored as an operation code (int type) in the database table, in order to reduce database storage and avoid unsynchronised name being confused in the future.

-Of course, each time of file commit will generate a new version number of this file.
-At first time of create the file, it version number will be “1”, after any kind of modification at once, the version number will be increased by 1 then equal to “2”, etc.
+Each time a file is committed, it will generate a new version number of the file.
+The first time the file is created, the version number will be “1”, after any kind of modification, the version number will immediately be increased by 1, to equal to “2” etc.

 Operation code table here

-In programming, several PHP functions as libraries were used for doing version control (see Appendix D, especially “project.lib.php”), including fetch information of project, task, directory and file from database, receive uploaded file, compare it to older version, classify and convert file information, update related database record and store the file into physical hard drive at server side.
+In programming, several PHP functions from libraries defined by the researcher were used for doing version control (see Appendix D, especially “project.lib.php” for these functions).
+This included fetching the project information, task, directory and file from the database; receiving the uploaded file; comparing it to older versions; classifying and converting file information; updating related database records; and, storing the file on the server side physical hard drive .

 Task-oriented design